Molly (miniseries): Cast

 Comedians Ed Kavalee, Andy Lee, Hamish Blake and Mick Molloy also make cameo appearances.
-Molly Meldrum appeared as himself in an epilogue.
+Molly Meldrum appeared as himself, in an epilogue.

 Production

 Filming of the telemovie took place in early 2015.

 Reception

 Ratings

 The first part of the telemovie was the highest-rating non-sport program in Australia for 2016.

-With 3.02 million national viewers (2.1 million metropolitan and 931,000 regional).
+It had 3.02 million national viewers (2.1 million metropolitan and 931,000 regional).

 Samuel Johnson went on to win the Gold Logie the following year for his performance.

 Music

 A three-disc soundtrack featuring 60 tracks was released on 27 November 2015 by Liberation Music, titled Molly: Do Yourself a Favour after one of Meldrum's catchphrases on Countdown.
 It peaked at number 1 on the ARIA Albums Chart.

 A second three-disc soundtrack was released on 21 October 2016 by Liberation Music, titled Molly: Counting Down The Hits.